PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/basic_usage_en.rst

 Tracing means recording the operators when running a model.
 TracedLayer is based on this technique.
 It runs dygraph program once and records all operators, then constructs static graph model and saves it.
 Now take a glance at an usage example:

-Define a simple fully connected network:
+Define a simple fully connected network, note that we don't add a decorator before ``forward`` function as we did in ProgramTranslator example:

 .. code-block:: python